UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 array([1, 2, 3, 4])
 ```

-You can also have multi-dimensional arrays which are indicated by double
+We can also have multi-dimensional arrays which are indicated by double
 square brackets `[[ ]]`:

 ``` python